ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 I am not fit to go through this...this gauntlet!
 Leave it to the other gods!
 Surely Thor or Odin will save Asgard.

+**Rhymerosaurus:** How could you forget about the Laminox and Tribenta?
+I just told you about them 5 minutes ago.

 **Loki:** Are you sure the Laminox and Tribenta are what's waiting for us?!

 I do not even know what the Laminox and Tribenta are...but I am not sure I want to find out.
 Why must you be so vague about this?!

 I am a simple god, I just want to trick people and fool them!
 I do not want to face eldritch horrors or have to fight!
 This has gone too far...

-**Rhymerosaurus:** How could you forget about the Laminox and Tribenta?
-I just told you about them 5 minutes ago.
+**Rhymerosaurus:** They are terrible monsters, ,the Laminox charges with a powerful horn of stabbing, and the Tribenta flies, it is nearly invisible when far away, and prefers to latch onto the back of your neck, drinking your spinal fluid, so you cant defend yourself.

 **Loki:** Loki's head shoots up and he shudders